 During the biopsy an ultrasound scanner is often used to help the doctor.
 The ultrasound scan locates the kidney so the biopsy needle is inserted at exactly the right place.
 The scan is painless.

 What preparation is needed before a kidney biopsy?

-You will usually have a blood test done shortly before the biopsy to check how well your blood will clot.
-This is to make sure that you are not likely to bleed following the biopsy.
+You will usually have a blood test done shortly before the sample (biopsy) is taken.
+This checks how well your blood will clot - to make sure that you are not likely to bleed following the biopsy.
 You may be advised not to take any medicines that affect blood clotting, such as aspirin and warfarin, for one week before the biopsy.
 (You may need to discuss your medication with your doctor if you take such medicines for other conditions.)

 You will need to sign a consent form at some point before the procedure to say that you understand what it involves and the risks and agree to allow the doctor to perform the procedure.